mnortoft/QuantWealth/README.md

 Please cite this compendium as:

-> Authors, (2022). *Repository for A new Framework for Quantifying
+> Nørtoft, Mikkel, (2022). *Repository for A new Framework for
-> Prehistoric Grave Wealth*.
+> Quantifying Prehistoric Grave Wealth*.
 Accessed 13 sep 2022.

 ## Contents